Arsenal Football Club offer a range of services and facilities for supporters who are blind or visually impaired. These are:

 There are Tactile Guidance Pathways that enable blind and visually impaired supporters can use to navigate their way around the podium area which surrounds the stadium.
 The two pathways begin on the Ken Friar and Danny Fiszmann bridges at the north and east side of Emirates Stadium and guide blind and visually impaired supporters and visitors around the podium to Hornsey Road at the southern side of the stadium.

-Seating for Visually Impaired supporters is generally located in the rows immediately in front of the Lower Tier and Upper Tier wheelchair platforms as this means that supporters have level access from the concourse and then only one or two steps down to their seats.
-Also, on request, and subject to availability, visually impaired supporters can sometimes be allocated adjacent PA seats on the Lower Tier wheelchair platforms.
+Seating for blind and visually impaired supporters is generally located in the rows immediately in front of the Lower Tier and Upper Tier wheelchair platforms as this means that supporters have level access from the concourse and then only one or two steps down to their seats.
+Also, on request, and subject to availability, blind and visually impaired supporters can sometimes be allocated adjacent PA seats on the Lower Tier wheelchair platforms.